hassantauqeer/react-crossbar/README.md

 4. Then use that dispatched <italic>Autobahn Object</italic> wherever you want to <italic>subscribe</italic> in app like i did in <strong>HomePage</strong> container

 ## Collaborations
-A little work by me to help others, although there will be plenty of mistakes, thats why collaborations are highly welcomed.
+A little work by me to help others, although there will be plenty of mistakes, thats why collaborations are highly Welcome.
 Thanks!